animal-tree/Writing-stuff/Stuff74-Relational-healing.md

 #

 The goal of relational healers cannot ever be forgotten or neglected: collective world peace, between every individual, no exception — even when everybody except just 1 is content.
 Utopia.
 And not in a dystopian sense.
 In an enlightened Garden-of-Eden sense.

+The brain that unites all of us would like its individual neurons to play nice.